Board of Directors

 Dr. Erlein Tacastacas desires to help others see the value of their vision and care for their eyes.
 She values her eyesight because, without it, she couldn’t fully appreciate the warm glow of a sunset, the vibrant colors of the food she enjoys eating, and her favorite hobbies of drawing and painting.

-Dr. Tacastacas’ commitment to providing the best eye care is exemplified through her work with underserved populations at a federally qualified health center in Columbus, OH; on mission trips to a rural clinic in Jamaica; and on Remote Area Medical missions in Ohio.
+Dr. Tacastacas’ commitment to providing the best eye care is exemplified through her previous work with underserved populations at a federally qualified health center in Columbus, OH; on mission trips to a rural clinic in Jamaica; and on Remote Area Medical missions in Ohio.
 Dr. Tacastacas hopes to bring her passion for increasing access to eye care and raising awareness of the importance of vision as part of the Cherish Eyesight and Vision Inc. board.

-Joan Cmar, BS
+Joan Cmar, OD

 Secretary

-Joan Cmar is an optometrist at Texas Vision Clinic in Bastrop, TX who desires to serve people by helping them see the beautiful world that God has created for humanity to enjoy.
-She believes that prevention of vision impairment is a priority and to avoid occurrences, there is a need to educate and make the public aware of causes, outcomes, and treatments of vision impairment and blindness.
+Dr. Joan Cmar is an optometrist at Texas Vision Clinic in Bastrop, TX who desires to serve people by helping them see the beautiful world that God has created for humanity to enjoy.
+She believes that prevention of vision impairment is a priority and to avoid occurrences, there is a need to educate and make the public aware of the causes, outcomes, and treatments of vision impairment and blindness.

 Other than eye care, Joan enjoys baking, especially when she can share her creations with others.
 Spreading joy in little ways is how she thrives and how she wants to make an impact.
 She also loves spending time with friends and family by being able to connect with them and enjoying the company of others.